abhi93shekJha/python_concepts/Python_basics.md

     - `my_dict.items()` = [(key1, val1), (key2, val2), (key3, val3)].
 - **Tuples:**

     - Tuples are immutable.
 They cannot be modified.
-Every alteration creates a new tuple object.
     - Adding, deleting or assigning element to a tuple will throw error.

     - Similar to a list, `a, b, c, *other = (1, 2, 3, 4, 5, 6, 7)`